tinganho/transitive-deps-bug/README.md

 ![Screenshot of the bug](screenshot.png "Screenshot")

+Also, to reproduce wheren't so easy.
+It requires at least import with file reference i.e. `@org/package/file` and an enum in the transitive dep, and in the source file you also need some type operation fiddling to reproduce it.

 And when you remove `data` attribute in `ts.bzl` the error dissapears:

 ![Screenshot of the bug](ts.bzl.png "Screenshot")